radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaStackTrace.md

 ---
 ## Stack Trace
-also called a *stack backtrace* or even just a backtrace, is a list of stack frames.
+also called a ***stack backtrace*** or even just a ***backtrace***, is a list of stack frames.
 These frames represent a moment during an application’s execution.
 A stack frame is information about a method or function that your code called.
 So the Java stack trace is a list of frames that starts at the current method and extends to when the program started.
 ```java
 /**
  * Example stack trace divide by zero